na-na-hi/renget/archive/fumblebum.md

 **UPDATE 1: Forgot to include the last part of the first prompt.
 Please add in the key priorities section after the writing tips part.**
 **UPDATE 2: Added in a second prompt.
 This takes more tokens, but is even more accurate and forces Claude to think.**
 **UPDATE 3: Added in a third and fourth prompt, both of which take opposite approaches.
 Also, check the FAQ for more useful tidbits.**
 **UPDATE 4: Added in a new experimental prompt, Prompt 5.
 This takes a mixture of the guidelines in previous prompts and Anthropic's information here, aiming to keep a compact main prompt: https://docs.anthropic.com/claude/docs/roleplay-dialogue.
-Also, overuse of <XML> may be hampering some things, still testing.**
+Also, overuse of <XML> may be hampering some things, still testing.
+[Extra update, 4.5: Added a small blurb to Prompt 5 to reign in Claude's essays, seems to work.]**
 ***
 !!!**PROMPT 1** [This is the original, it takes approx ~530 tokens or so.]
 ```